grantkee/atp-form/README.md

 Create an efficient system for Assistive Technology Professionals (ATP) to gather the necessary information insurance requires for specific pieces of Durable Medical Equipment (DME).

+#### Notes to continue

+* I need to control the day/month/year inputs on the NewClient component so that I can enter the data in correctly using mySql.
+I should drop downs and use the autocomplete feature.
+That way I can control the formatting when I send it to the server.

 #### Current Issues

 * The order of '/clients' and '/clients/:id' in the React Router matters, and I'm not sure if there's a better way to include this.
 I'm concerned about user experience when hitting backspace.
 Backspace is definitely not working.